-Hot weather cuts French nuclear generation
+Hot weather cuts French, German nuclear power output

 A spokeswoman for grid operator RTE said that although electricity demand was expected to rise due to increased consumption for cooling, France had enough generation capacity to cover demand.
 Peak power demand could be above 59.7 GW reached the previous day.

+PreussenElektra also operates the 1,485 MW Isar 2 reactor in Bavaria, which is due to finish a current routine maintenance standstill at the weekend, and the 1,440 MW Brokdorf plant on the river Elbe in the north.

+Neither plants is currently expected to have to cut or halt operations because of the weather.

-Reporting by Bate Felix; Editing by Geert De Clercq/Keith Weir
+Reporting by Bate Felix and Vera Eckert,; Editing by Keith Weir/David Evans